Safety is of paramount importance for everyone involved – Racers, Crew, Staff, Spectators and all others using the roads

 If an Individual/Team withdraws prior to the event, the following options apply:

-- If you feel you are not up to taking on the Ultra with 4 weeks to go(June 24th) we will allow you to defer to 2022
+- If you feel you are not up to taking on the Ultra with 4 weeks to go( April 12th) we will allow you to defer to 2024

 - If you cancel your entry within 3 weeks of the event then unfortunately we can’t offer a refund.

-- If Covid 19 restrictions come into play and we are unable to host the event, we will automatically transfer your entry to our new date for 2022.
+- If Covid 19 or other unforeseen circumstances come into play and we are unable to host the event, we will automatically transfer your entry to our new date for 2024.

 Deferring only applies once and if an Individual/Team is unable to compete the following year, there will be no further accommodation or refund option.

 Please Enjoy the race.

 Be safe, have fun and Take in the experience of Exploring Wild Mayo.

 Adapted from The Race Around Ireland Rule Book